 The Consumer Rights Act 2015 outlines the consumer's statutory rights in relation to services and states that:

-Breaches of a consumer's rights may mean he is entitled to ask for the service to be redone, or to claim a remedy that may include a refund and/or compensation.
+Breaches of a consumer's rights may mean they are entitled to ask for the service to be redone, or to claim a remedy that may include a refund and/or compensation.

 See 'The supply of services' for more information.

-The average consumer is likely to expect that he will receive the 'manufacturer's service' unless specifically told otherwise.
+The average consumer is likely to expect that they will receive the 'manufacturer's service' unless specifically told otherwise.

 For example, if you are carrying out a full service or a 20,000 miles service, what can the consumer expect?
 It is usual for consumers to expect that the service carried out is that detailed by the vehicle manufacturer.
 If your standard service does not cover all the elements detailed by the vehicle manufacturer and this hasn't been agreed by the consumer beforehand then this could be a breach of the legislation.

 If you use your own 'menu', and therefore do not carry out a manufacturer's service, you should not stamp the consumer's service booklet.
 If you do it would imply that the manufacturer's service schedule has been adhered to, which would be misleading under the CPRs.